 What is the difference between the flu and flu-like illness?

-The flu is “a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and sometimes the lungs,” the CDC says.
+The flu is “a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and sometimes the lungs,” according to the CDC, which says as many as 11% of Americans get it each season.
 It says symptoms include some or all of the following:

-“Influenza-like illness," also called “flu-like illness,” is a more wide-ranging category.
-The CDC says that with flu-like illness, you have a fever of at least 100 F and a cough or sore throat, but the cause of the symptoms isn’t known.
+“Influenza-like illness” (ILI), also called “flu-like illness,” is a more wide-ranging category.
+The CDC says that with ILI, you have a fever of at least 100 F and a cough or sore throat, but the cause of the symptoms isn’t known.

 How can doctors tell if you have flu or flu-like illness?